 I am so used to adding a lot of layers to my table, for texture of course, but also to brighten up the black.
 I love this stain so much I didn’t want to cover

-I love how changing the color of my table refreshed my dining room for summer!
+Changing the color of my table refreshed my dining room for summer!

-I made a pinterest graphic for you, if you enjoyed this project, I would love for you to share it!
+I made a Pinterest graphic for you, if you enjoyed this project, I would love for you to share it!